JoomlaTema/Duplicate-Menu-Items-With-Its-Module-Assignment-Option/README.md

 # Duplicate-Menu-Items-With-Its-Module-Assignment-Option
 Duplicate Menu Items With Its Module Assignment Option.
 When duplicating a menu item, an option to automatically copy all assigned modules to the newly created menu item.
 When duplicating a menu item, an option to automatically copy all assigned modules to the newly created menu item can be added.
 A checkbox, such as "Duplicate with all assigned modules," could be included when using the "Save as Copy" button.
 This ensures seamless duplication while maintaining consistent module assignments.
+Actually there was a plugin for joomla 3 that I used to use in the past.
+Then i ve created one for j4 ( https://extensions.joomla.org/extension/jt-copy-module-assignments/) it works well but i thought that would be great if that feature was added core.